Psypher1/nextjs-tests/README.md

 ## Finding A CMS - Part 0

 This project is part of my Finding A CMS series on my blog.
-Before I attach any backend, I built this locally to see if it could be done
+Before I attach any backend, I built this locally to see if it could be done.

-The post data is being pulled from an `article.js` file root
+### Tasks

+- [x] Load a list of posts onto the page
+- [x] ?
+Render pages matching each individual post

+### Data

+- Test data is being loaded from `articls.js` in the project root.
+I had thoughts about changing it to JSON file.

+- In an fleshed out application, async calls would be made to some database or cms.

 ### My Concerns

-While it works I have concerns as to how I accomplished it.
-Particularly with the rendering of the single post page.

-If you navigate to it: `src/pages/blog/[slug].js`, you'll see its a mess
+Mostly in regards to the dynamic page `[slug].js` within the `src/pages/blog`

+- The code I have works, put I feel I did it incorrectly.
+- In order to pull the data matching the slug, I used filter - this is not how you would normally do this - match post slugs
+  - There is a step I am forgetting and it's stumped me.

-I am most certain there is a better way to do it, I just don't knoow how.
+I am most certain there is a better way to do it, I just don't know how at the moment.